-From September 2021, we are launching a new digital strategy that will allow us to build on the rapid progress during the pandemic as we integrated Google Classroom and Google G Suite Apps into our teaching and learning provision.
-For the first time, all students in Years 7 to 10 will be given their own 500e Lenovo Chromebook and students in Years 11 to 13 will be permitted to bring their own device to school.
+In September 2021, we launched a new digital strategy that allows us to build on the rapid progress during the pandemic as we integrated Google Classroom and Google G Suite Apps into our teaching and learning provision.
+All students in Years 6 to 11 will be given their own 500e Lenovo Chromebook and students in Years 12 to 13 will be permitted to bring their own device to school.
 We are excited about the learning opportunities this will bring and, while achieving maximum flexibility has been a key driver in our decision to move to 1:1 devices, there are three important strands to our digital strategy:

 - To promote collaboration